 We are very pleased to be able to introduce our new specialist resource provision Wildflowers.
-The need for a specialist provision with Meadowfield was identified during 2017-2018 as part of our wide range of provision to meet social, emotional and mental health needs of identified pupils.
-We were able to access training through Virtual school Kent and then made a successful proposal for funding the initial pilot year to KCC.
-Wildflowers will be fully open for the start of Term 2.
+The need for a specialist provision within Meadowfield was identified during 2017-2018 as part of our wide range of provision to meet social, emotional and mental health needs of identified pupils.
+We were able to access training through Virtual School Kent and then made a successful proposal for funding the initial pilot year to KCC.